surajiiitd/RL_Project/README.md

 # RL_Project
+Deep_RL contains the deep Q learning technique.
+To run it, follow the below guidelines:
 1. use tools tools/conv_*.py to prepare datasets; read the headers of those files; data is expected to be in ../data
 2. pretrained HPC models are in trained_hpc, or you can use tools/hpc_svm.py to recreate them; they are needed in ../data
 3. run python3.6 main.py --dataset [dataset] --flambda [lambda] --use_hpc [0|1] --pretrain [0|1], choose dataset from config_datasets/